Tunku Abdul Rahman: Premiership (1957–1970)

+Despite a prior understanding not to interfere in each other's political arenas, UMNO had backed the formation of the Singapore Alliance Party to counter the growing influence of Lee Kuan Yew and his People's Action Party (PAP) in Singapore.
+In response, the PAP contested several seats in Peninsular Malaysia during the 1964 general election and won one seat at Bangsar.
+This tit-for-tat campaign shattered the political truce and confirmed Tunku's fears.
+Convinced that Singapore's continued presence threatened national cohesion, he resolved to remove the state from the federation.
+On 7 August 1965, he informed the Parliament of Malaysia that it should vote in favour of expelling Singapore.
+The Independence of Singapore Agreement 1965 followed, and Singapore became a fully sovereign state on 9 August 1965.

+Tunku's political fortunes declined after the 1969 general election, when the Alliance lost ground and racial tensions erupted into the 13 May riots in Kuala Lumpur.
+The federal government declared a state of emergency, and executive power was assumed by the National Operations Council (MAGERAN) under Tun Abdul Razak.
+Tunku remained prime minister in name but saw his authority diminished.
+He was increasingly sidelined by UMNO figures who believed firmer leadership was needed.
+On 22 September 1970, a day after his agnatic nephew Abdul Halim of Kedah was installed as King, Tunku stepped down as prime minister in favour of Abdul Razak.
+In June 1971, he resigned as UMNO president, yielding to rising party figures such as Mahathir Mohamad and Musa Hitam, both of whom would later hold the country's highest offices.

 Involvements in Islam

 After making Islam the religion of the Federation in 1960, Tunku established the Islamic Welfare Organisation (PERKIM), an organization to help Muslim converts adjust to new lives as Muslims.
 He was President of PERKIM until a year before his death.
 In 1961 Malaysia hosted the first International Qur'an Recital Competition, an event that developed from Abdul Rahman's idea when he organized the first state-level competition in Kedah in 1951.

 Malaysia is a founder member of the OIC.
 Its headquarters are in Jeddah, but it was established at the Conference of Islamic Nations held in Kuala Lumpur in 1969.
 Tunku was its first secretary-general since 1970.

 On the occasion of his 80th birthday, he stated on 9 February 1983 edition of The Star newspaper that the "country has a multi-racial population with various beliefs.
 Malaysia must continue as a secular State with Islam as the official religion".
 In the same issue of The Star, Tunku was supported by the third Malaysian Prime Minister, Hussein Onn, who stated that the "nation can still be functional as a secular state with Islam as the official religion".